therocketforever/guns.for.hire/assets/hobbys_and_activities.md

 ## Cleveland Aquarium Society

 • Member Since 2010
-• Given various lectuers about Freshwater Plants, Fish & Invertebrate
+• Given various lectures about Freshwater Plants, Fish & Invertebrate
 • Maintain club documentation for CO2 injection

-the Cleveland Aquarium Society is the oldes operating aquarium club in north america.
-In addition to lecutres, collecting trips & auctions CAS maintaines one of the largest private intchological libraries in the world.
+the Cleveland Aquarium Society is the lodes operating aquarium club in north america.
+In addition to lectures, collecting trips & auctions CAS maintains one of the largest private intchological libraries in the world.

 ## Akron Aquarium Club

 • Member Since 2010
-• Given various lectuers about Freshwater Plants, Fish & Invertebrate, Wallsted method, CO2 injecton & Dirted tanks
+• Given various lectures about Freshwater Plants, Fish & Invertebrate, Wallsted method, CO2 injection & Dirted tanks
-• Award wining cherry red shrimp coloney
+• Award wining cherry red shrimp colony

-One of the most active clubs in the state of Ohio, the Akron aquarium club orginizes farious lectures, collecting trips & auctions around the grater Akron/Cleveland Area
+One of the most active clubs in the state of Ohio, the Akron aquarium club organizes various lectures, collecting trips & auctions around the grater Akron/Cleveland Area

 ### Lorain County Collecting Trip

-• Anual native fish collection trip
+• Annual native fish collection trip
-• Metroparks collection
+• Metro parks collection
 • Vermillion River Collection

-An anual trip to the various locations on the Vermillion river in Lorain Co.
-Ohio for the puropse of specimin collection & public education of watershead conservation & native species.
+An annual trip to the various locations on the Vermillion river in Lorain Co.
+Ohio for the purpose of specimen collection & public education of watershed conservation & native species.

 ## American Aquatic Gardners

 • Member Since 2000
-• Given various lectuers about Freshwater Plants
+• Given various lectures about Freshwater Plants
 • Awards for Aquatic Plants

-American Aquatic Gardners is an orginazation of Freshwater Aqaurium enthusiasts primarily focused on the cultivation & exibition of freshwater aquarium & pond/bog plant specimens.
+American Aquatic Gardeners is an organization of Freshwater Aquarium enthusiasts primarily focused on the cultivation & exhibition of freshwater aquarium & pond/bog plant specimens.

 ## Master Gardeners / American Horticultural Society

 • Member Since 2008
-• Various lecturs on Freshwater Plants, Wallsted Method & CO2 Injection
+• Various lectures on Freshwater Plants, Wallsted Method & CO2 Injection
 • Awards for Aquatic Plants

-Master Gardners is the *field division* of the American Horticultural Socity focusing on active conservation & horticultural efforts while provideing support for the academic & educational adgendas of the AHS
+Master Gardeners is the *field division* of the American Horticultural Society focusing on active conservation & horticultural efforts while providing support for the academic & educational agendas of the AHS

-## Infernational Federation of Bicycle Messegers
+## International Federation of Bicycle Messengers

 • Member Since 2007
-• Orginize, Design & Competition of Allycay Races
+• Organize, Design & Competition of Allycay Races
 • Kerin Competitor

-IFBM is an international fraternal orginazation of professional bicycle couriers.
-IFMB fills various roles in the Bicycle Messenger comunity, from acting as the governing body for competitive evernts IFBM also provides legal advocay & service for bicyle courers as well as adminitrateing a trust to assist couriers who are injured or killed in the execution of their profession.
+IFBM is an international fraternal organization of professional bicycle couriers.
+IFMB fills various roles in the Bicycle Messenger community, from acting as the governing body for competitive events IFBM also provides legal advocacy & service for bicycle couriers as well as administrating a trust to assist couriers who are injured or killed in the execution of their profession.

 ### Cycle Messenger World Championship

-• Orginiztion & Competitor CMWC Toronto 2008
+• Organization & Competitor CMWC Toronto 2008
-• Orginization CMWC Tokyo 2009
+• Organization CMWC Tokyo 2009
-• Orginize *Camp Courier* for visiting couriers
+• Organize *Camp Courier* for visiting couriers

-Competitave event to test skill, resolve & endurance of bicycle couriers.
-I was involved in both a professional compacity as a recruiter for my dispaters as well as personaly as a competitor.
-Acitve in the orginization & execution of Toronto event, as well as training of Tokyo Couriers to host the event in their city.
+Competitive event to test skill, resolve & endurance of bicycle couriers.
+I was involved in both a professional compactly as a recruiter for my disputers as well as personally as a competitor.
+Active in the organization & execution of Toronto event, as well as training of Tokyo Couriers to host the event in their city.

-## Ann Arbor Cycleing Club
+## Ann Arbor Cycling Club

 • Member Since 2006
-• Organize allycat races
+• Organize allocate races
 • Organize club rides

-Cycleing Club in Ann Arbor Michigan, focused mainly on group & individual inter/intra-club competition, Also primarty venue for off season training of University of Michigan tour cycleing team.
+Cycling Club in Ann Arbor Michigan, focused mainly on group & individual inter/intra-club competition, Also primary venue for off season training of University of Michigan tour cycling team.

 ## Ann Arbor Photographic Society

 • Member Since 2005
 • Various local exhibits
-• Lectures on alternative process (collodian wet plate & daguerreotype process )
+• Lectures on alternative process (colloidal wet plate & daguerreotype process )

 Photographic club in an Ann Arbor, MI.
-While a club member I was active in the orginization & establishment of club darkrooms & equipment bank.
+While a club member I was active in the organization & establishment of club darkrooms & equipment bank.

-## Jackson County Cycleing Club
+## Jackson County Cycling Club

 • Member Since 2000
 • Local road & rally races
 • Organize club rides

-The 'pro' cycleing club in my home town. primarily focused on competitve inter-club competitions & matching pajamas.
-Frequent individual compitition & club training rides.
+The 'pro' cycling club in my home town. primarily focused on competitive inter-club competitions & matching pajamas.
+Frequent individual competition & club training rides.

-## Cascades Cycleing Club
+## Cascades Cycling Club

 • Member Since 1999
 • Local road & trail races
-• Cross state cycleing trips
+• Cross state cycling trips

-the "Other" bycleing club in my home town, primarily focused on distance tour & casual club cycleing.
-Occasional team participation in various charity & fundraiseing competitions.
+the "Other" cycling club in my home town, primarily focused on distance tour & casual club cycling.
+Occasional team participation in various charity & fundraising competitions.

 ## Michigan Sport Buggy Association

 • Member Since 1998
-• Dunebuddy Design & Construction
+• Dune buddy Design & Construction
-• Various Drag & Rally Raceing events
+• Various Drag & Rally Racing events

-I have been involved if the MSBA in various compacities for as long as I can remember officialy joining the orginasation in 1998. the MSBA is an off road enthusiast club primarily focased on volskwagon flat-four / horizontally opposed powerpland based contraption bulds.
+I have been involved if the MSBA in various complicates for as long as I can remember officially joining the organization in 1998. the MSBA is an off road enthusiast club primarily focused on Volkswagen flat-four / horizontally opposed power plant based contraption builds.

-### Sping & Fall Hill Climb
+### Spring & Fall Hill Climb

 • Bi-Anual uphill drag race
-• Pit Crew for *Time Machine* NOS injected sandrail dragster
+• Pit Crew for *Time Machine* NOS injected sand rail dragster
-• Competitor for Homebrew sandrail trail buggy
+• Competitor for Homebrew sand rail trail buggy

 Participate & support family race team as pit crew as well as assist with event operation

 ### Fall Colour Run

-• Anual off road trail trip to northern Michigan
+• Annual off road trail trip to northern Michigan
 • Primary navigator
 • General wilderness camping support

-Participate & sometimes organize an anual fall trip to northern michigan for camping & off road trail rideing.
+Participate & sometimes organize an annual fall trip to northern Michigan for camping & off road trail ridding.

 ## Boy Scouts of America

 • Member Since 1996
-• Anual Northern Ontario pike fishing trip
+• Annual Northern Ontario pike fishing trip
 • Phillmont New Mexico trip

-As a member of the Boyscouts of America I lerned various Orginazational & Leadership skills, Serveing as both partol & senior patrol leader multiple times.
-Orginazation of varius camping trips as well as developing skills in wilderness survilal, sailing, canoe & kayaking, fishing, photography, assisted & astral navigaton, orentering, comunity service & general life skills.
+As a member of the Boy Scouts of America I learned various Organizational & Leadership skills, Serving as both patrol & senior patrol leader multiple times.
+Organization of various camping trips as well as developing skills in wilderness survival, sailing, canoe & kayaking, fishing, photography, assisted & astral navigation, or entering, community service & general life skills.